datadingbat/autobot-elastic/playbook/MINIO-SETUP.md

   "type": "s3",
   "settings": {
     "bucket": "elasticsearch-snapshots",
-    "endpoint": "SERVER_HOST.internal:9001",
+    "endpoint": "SERVER_HOST:9000",
-    "protocol": "http"
+    "protocol": "http",
+    "path_style_access": true
   }
 }
 ```

-Notes:
+**Important Notes:**
-- Replace `SERVER_HOST` with the actual hostname of your MinIO server
+- Replace `SERVER_HOST` with the actual hostname or IP of your MinIO server
-- The `endpoint` should use the FQDN of your MinIO server if hostname resolution is available
-- Omit the `region` setting if you're not using a specific region configuration
+- The `path_style_access: true` parameter is required
+- Do not include spaces in the endpoint URL
-- The default port is now 9001
+- Use port 9000 (API port) not 9001 (Console port)
+- You may need to run the repository creation command twice for it to take effect

 ## Troubleshooting
-- If the offline installation fails, check if the binary exists on the controller and is accessible
-- Use the IP address of the server host for MinIO client configuration if hostname resolution fails
+- Installation details are saved to `~/.elasticsearch/minio_installation.txt` for reference
 - Verify server is running with: `curl http://SERVER_HOST:9000 -v`
 - Check server logs with: `journalctl -u minio`
+- If repository creation fails, verify credentials in keystore and try again
+- If using custom credentials, ensure they match what was configured during installation